-These baby medicine cabinet must haves aren’t exactly medicine, but they certainly work amazingly for constipation.
+While prunes aren't exactly medicine, they certainly work amazingly for constipation.
 A little bit of prunes can go a LONG way!

 Prunes come in the form of baby food, but also juice.
 Either way, depending on your baby, will get the job done.